qupath/qupath/README.md

 QuPath is open source software for whole slide image analysis and digital pathology.

-QuPath has been developed as a research tool at Queen's University Belfast.
-It offers a wide range of functionality, including:
+QuPath is being actively developed at the University of Edinburgh and offers a wide range of functionality, including:

 * extensive tools for annotation and visualization
 * workflows for both IHC and H&E analysis